 - Protect your kids from EMFs.
 A study in Electromagnetic Biology and Medicinex showed that the percentage of electromagnetic absorption in children was higher than that of 60 percent of adults, likely because of their thinner skulls and skin.

 - Unplug.
 You don’t need your appliances or wifi while you’re asleep, so turn them off and give your body a break from the exposure.

 - Stay two to three feet away.
 Keeping at least two or three feet of distance between the items that emit EMFs and your body when possible will reduce your exposure a lot.
 If you can manage to keep most of them at least six feet from you, that’s even better.

 - Move your alarms.
 Need help hitting snooze a little less in the morning?
 Set your alarm clocks and any other electronic devices (including your phone) across the room from where you sleep and you’ll get twice the benefits—less exposure to EMFs and a smaller chance that you’ll oversleep.
 You’ll have to get out of bed to turn off the alarm.

-- Be sure to eat plenty of cancer-fighting foods.
+- Eat plenty of cancer-fighting foods.
 The Beauty Detox diet is full of them!
-Certain foods (and not necessarily exotic foods—quite the opposite!) have been shown to help prevent cancer.
+Certain foods, such as dark green leafy vegetables, contain nutrients shown to help protect against cancer.

 There’s a lot we still don’t know about EMFs and their long-term effects on the body, but we know enough to know we should limit exposure as much as possible.
 You don’t have to plunge yourself back into the Dark Ages and live without electronics or any of the ease that technology provides in order to stay healthy.